Skip bin permits

 Bin companies – to register with Council

-As part of Council’s permit requirements to place bins and skips on roadways, Council endorses the VicRoads ‘Code of Practice for the placement of Waste Bins on roadsides’.
+As part of Council’s permit requirements for placing bins and skips on roadways, Council endorses the VicRoads ‘Code of Practice for the placement of Waste Bins on roadsides’.

-If any bin is going to close a road, lane, etc., entirely, use the Full Road Closure Courtesy Letter below as a guide for your seven day notice to local residents.
+If any bin is going to close a road or lane entirely, use the Full Road Closure Courtesy Letter below as a guide for your seven day notice to local residents.

 Placement on roadways

 Skips and bins placed on the roadway must: